ninjakx/ninjakx/README.md

 I am Kriti, a data science engineer with a passion for learning about technology and building a Data driven solution to solve real life problems.

-- 🔭 I’m currently working on Computer Vision, Full Stack.
-- 🌱 I’m currently learning about Advanced Computer vision Techniques.
+- 🌱 I’m currently learning about ML, CV.
 - 📫 How to reach me **kritisahu26@gmail.com**
 - 💬 Ask me about anything related to pandas, sql, python, machine learning and also free to discuss about anime/manga 😄